Pronunciation dictionaries allow you to customize how specific words are pronounced in your text-to-speech synthesis. This is particularly useful for:

 Dictionary Management

-• Keep dictionaries focused: Create separate dictionaries for different domains (e.g., one for brand names, another for technical terms)
+• Keep dictionaries focused: Create separate dictionaries for different domains (e.g., one for technical terms, another for product names).

-• Combine multiple dictionaries: Use the array format to apply multiple pronunciation dictionaries to a single TTS request
+• Combine multiple dictionaries: Use the array format to apply multiple pronunciation dictionaries in a single TTS request.

 Pronunciation Quality